rossgk2/sign-doc-reuploader/ngrok-howto.md

 To install ngrok on Windows:

-Follow step 2 of this installation guide and install the Chocolatey package manager.
+1. Follow step 2 of this installation guide and install the Chocolatey package manager.
 Use the "Individual" installation.
 This will involve typing commands in an instance of Windows PowerShell that has admin privileges.
-Open the regular Windows command prompt and execute choco install ngrok.
+2. Open the regular Windows command prompt and execute `choco install ngrok`.
-In your browser, go to the ngrok website and create an ngrok account.
+3. In your browser, go to the ngrok website and create an ngrok account.
-In the Windows command prompt, execute ngrok config add-authtoken <token>, as is suggested on the home page of your ngrok account.
+4. In the Windows command prompt, execute `ngrok config add-authtoken <token>`, as is suggested on the home page of your ngrok account.

 After installing ngrok, here is how you obtain the global URL that forwards to localhost:

-Start the Angular webserver with ng serve --disableHostCheck true.
+1. Start the Angular webserver with `ng serve --disableHostCheck true`.
+(We use `disableHostCheck` to allow traffic outside the local machine, i.e., traffic from the ngrok-generated URL).
-Assuming that <port> is the port on which the Angular webserver runs, execute ngrok http <port> --host-header="localhost:<port>".
+2. Assuming that `<port>` is the port on which the Angular webserver runs, execute `ngrok http <port> --host-header="localhost:<port>"`.
 This command may take a while to execute.
 After it does, the global URL is the one to the left of the -> in the row of text labeled by "Forwarding".

+# Summarized download and install instructions for running Angular app with ngrok

+1. [Download](https://github.com/rossgk2/sign-doc-reuploader/archive/refs/heads/main.zip) the zip of this repo and extract it.
+2. Rename the extracted folder to something (e.g. `fldr`).
+3. In a command prompt `cd` to `fldr/sign-template-reuploader`.
+4. (Possibly not necessary).
+If running for the first time, execute `npm install`.
+5. Execute `ng serve --disableHostCheck true`.
+6. In another command prompt, `ngrok http 4200 --host-header="localhost:4200"`.
+7. Navigate to the ngrok forwarding URL in your web browser.